Structure and generation of crossing-critical graphs: Preliminaries

-\begin{lemma} Let $a$ and $w$ be non-negative integers, and let $f:\mathbf{N}\to\mathbf{N}$ be an arbitrary non-decreasing function.
+\begin{lemma} Let $a$ and $w$ be non-negative integers and let $f_0:\mathbb{N}\to\mathbb{N}$ be an arbitrary non-decreasing function.
 There exist integers $w_0$ and $n_0$ such that the following holds.
-If a graph $G$ has a proper path decomposition of interior width at most $w$, adhesion at most $a$, and order at least $n_0$, then for some $w'\le w_0$ and $p\le a$, $G$ also has a $p$-linked proper path decomposition of interior width at most $w'$ and order at least $f(w')$. \end{lemma}
+If a graph $G$ has a proper path decomposition of interior width at most $w$, adhesion at most $a$, and order at least $n_0$, then for some $w'\le w_0$ and $p\le a$, the graph $G$ also has a $p$-linked proper path decomposition of interior width at most $w'$ and order at least $f_0(w')$. \end{lemma} \begin{proof} Let $(P,\beta)$ be a proper path decomposition of $G$ of interior width at most $w$ and adhesion at most $a$.
+We prove the claim by induction on $a$.
+If $a=0$, then $(P,\beta)$ is $0$-linked, and thus the claim holds with $w_0=w$ and $n_0=f_0(w)$.
+Hence, assume that $a\ge 1$.
+Let $w_0'$ and $n'_0$ be the values of $w_0$ and $n_0$ for the inductive application of Lemma~\ref{lemma-link} for $a-1$ and with the interior width of the decomposition bounded by $(2f(w)+1)$ rather than $w$.
+Let $w_0=\max(w'_0,w)$ and $n_0=(2n'_0+4)f_0(w)+1$.